Adélaïde Labille-Guiard: In the face of revolution

-Instead of fleeing during the French Revolution of 1789, Labille-Guiard stayed in France.
-However, the royal connections she made throughout her career made her a political suspect.
-In 1793 she was ordered to destroy some of her royalist works, including the unfinished commission for the Count of Provence.
+In 1793 she was ordered to remit "the larger and small portraits of the former prince and all studies related to these works, to be devoured by flames."
+She was thus forced to destroy what she had hoped to be her grandest work, the history painting commissioned by the Count of Provence (Comte de Provence), Réception d'un chevalier de Saint-Lazare par Monsieur, Grand maître de l'ordre.
 The exile of the Comte of Provence meant Labille-Guiard had not only lost her last royal patron, but she also did not receive a cent of the agreed-upon 30,000 livres.
 The Revolution further hurt her career when the royal sisters emigrated in February 1791 without paying for several portraits they had commissioned Labille-Guiard to paint.

-The pastel portraits of Marie Adélaïde, Victoire-Louise, and Élisabeth stayed in Labille-Guiard's possession until she died from an illness on April 24, 1803.
+Labille-Guillard briefly left Paris for several years at this time, but returned.
+In 1795, she obtained lodging at Louvre, and continued to paint and exhibit portraits at the Salons until 1800, the year she married her former teacher, François-André Vincent (1746–1816) in 1800.
+The pastel portraits of Marie Adélaïde, Victoire-Louise, and Élisabeth stayed in Labille-Guiard's possession until she died from an illness on 24 April 1803.

+Family

+Adelaide Labille-Guiard had no children from either marriage.

 Legacy

 Among the public collections holding works by Adélaïde Labille-Guiard are the Getty Museum, the Phoenix Art Museum, Harvard University Art Museums, the Honolulu Museum of Art, Kimbell Art Museum (Fort Worth, Texas), the Los Angeles County Museum of Art, the Louvre, the Metropolitan Museum of Art, the National Gallery of Art (Washington, D.C.), the National Museum in Warsaw, the National Museum of Women in the Arts (Washington, D.C.), the Speed Art Museum (Kentucky) and Versailles.